Rad3d21/Voron0.1/ledmount/readme.md

+First off.
+I'm not good at github stuff.
+Just trying to get something on there.
+Tips and pointers are welcome.

 Ledmounts for the 8 RGB led PCB's from china.
 They can be screwed down using BHCS m2.5 x 6 screws.
 There is a solderhelper to help solder the 2 pcb's together with the right spacing.!